 Removing your shoes and locking them in a shoe locker you are then invited to enter the sparely lit dorm – people were sleeping.
 Thick curtains covered heavily tinted windows and the hum of traffic below a distant thought I walked down the line of PODs, some with a faint orange glow emitted from behind the screen to mine at the furthest end of the room.

 The POD’s themselves are quite minimalist in style.
-One large, very comfortable single mattress (some come with Queens which can sleep two) with two pillows in the ‘cabin’ which features an in-built fold-down table, coat hook, towel rack and a single power socket.
+One large, very comfortable single mattress (some come with Queens which can sleep two) with two pillows in the ‘cabin’ which features an inbuilt fold-down table, coat hook, towel rack and a single power socket.
+When choosing a sofa bed for a space like this, it helps to have expert designers map out your place and its functionality.

 Underneath the POD is a deep baggage storage ‘cabinet’ which can be accessed using your room key.
 There was plenty of space for my 27″ suitcase as well as extra room for my backpack, handbag and all the shopping I may have accidentally squeezed in on my stopover at Changi Airport – whoops!